wisaba/Python-Data-Structures/README.md

 # Python-Data-Structures
-Here is the data structures of the Python.
+Here is the data structures of the Python language.